 The best part of this service is, without a doubt, the access to broadcast TV content from around the country.
 This will presumably go away completely should Aereo lose its pending supreme court case, of course, but for now the service is well worth checking out.

 Beyond broadcast, FilmOn is a bit of a mess, interface wise, but buried in there is some great content.
 You just have to do some digging.
-FilmOn also offers free streaming apps for iOS, Android, and Blackberry.
+FilmOn also offers a free streaming app for Blackberry.

 Did you find any channels worth bookmarking?
 Let us know in the comments below, okay?
 Or recommend other ways to watch TV online.